intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 3:23:14PM EST <1613420594>

+I am absolutely disgusted with how much I let myself buy into the Google ecosystem.
+Been going through my stuff in my drive and blows me away how fucking stupid I was.
+Nothing *really* insecure, just the documents and stuff.

+Honestly, I about forgot about all that stuff because I have used anything (but YouTube) that has anything to do with Google in over a year.
+Working with my iPad I remembered it is synced to the cloud there, because, ya know, mobile doesn't trust us with our own fucking data, we have to have an "authorized" cloud provider to even use these devices.

+Seriously how the fuck did the entire world buy into this absolute shit?

+Apple polishes shit up rather nicely, that's how.
+I'm staring at one beautiful piece of shit right now that I use for music.

+I've never been more motivated to get off of all of it.

 ## Monday, February 15, 2021, 2:43:22PM EST <1613418202>

 Seems rather ironic that at about this same time on this same day last